IsaacBravo/ClimateVision-Website/content/english/authors/margret-keuper.md

 ---

 University of Mannheim.
-Data and Web Science Group
+Data and Web Science Group.
+Chair of Machine Learning.